phalpern/WG21-halpern/task_block_proposal-r4.md

 A number of non-technical changes were made to improve readability and prepare the document for review by a wider audience:

-The issues section has been replaced by a
+ * The issues section has been replaced by a
    [Design Decisions and Alternatives][] section, now that all of the issues have been resolved.

-The change history has been condensed.
+ * This change history has been condensed.

-## Previous changes
+## Summary of previous changes

 ---------- --------------------------------------------------------------------
 [N4088][]  Improved wording for asynchronous execution and thread switching.